 Merkel cell carcinoma (MCC) and many other skin cancers can often be found early, when they are likely to be easier to treat.

 You can play an important role in finding skin cancer early.
 Learn the patterns of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes.

 It’s important to check all over your skin, preferably once a month.
 Self-exams are best done in a well-lit room in front of a full-length mirror.
 Use a hand-held mirror for areas that are hard to see, such as the backs of your thighs.

-Merkel cell tumors usually appear as firm, pink, red, or purple lumps or bumps on sun-exposed areas of the skin.
+Merkel cell tumors usually look like firm, pink, red, or purple lumps or bumps on sun-exposed areas of the skin.
 They are not usually painful, but they can grow quickly and can sometimes open up as ulcers or sores.
-(See the next section, “Signs and symptoms of Merkel cell carcinoma,” for a more detailed description of what to look for.)
+(See the section “Signs and symptoms of Merkel cell carcinoma” for a more detailed description of what to look for.)

 Exam by a health care professional

 As part of a routine cancer-related checkup, your doctor or other health care professional should check your skin carefully.
 He or she should be willing to discuss any concerns you might have about this exam.

 Regular skin exams are especially important for people who are at high risk of MCC or other skin cancers, such as people with reduced immunity (for example, those who have had an organ transplant).
 Talk to your doctor about how often you should have your skin examined.